ultrahorizon/UH-VPN-Docs/privacy.md

 ## [Contacting Ultra Horizon](#table-of-contents)

-If you have any questions regarding our Privacy Policy and how we handle your information, please feel free to contact Ultra Horizon on the [contact page](https://ultra-horizon.com/contact) of the Website or get in touch via [enquiries@ultra-horizon.com](mailto:enquiries@ultra-horizon.com).
+If you have any questions regarding our Privacy Policy and how we handle your information, please feel free to contact Ultra Horizon on the [contact page](https://ultra-horizon.com/contact) of the website or get in touch via [enquiries@ultra-horizon.com](mailto:enquiries@ultra-horizon.com).